coopTilleuls/sorter/README.md

 ### Definition class

-You can factorise your sorting logic into a definition class.
+You can factorize your sorting logic into a definition class.
+Definition classes are useful if you want to reuse the same sorting logic in several places.

 ```php